Immeuble Molitor: Location

-The east facade is located at 24, rue Nungesser-et-Coli, which marks the border between the 16th arrondissement of Paris and the commune of Boulogne-Billancourt.
+The east facade is located at 24, rue Nungesser et Coli, which marks the border between the 16th arrondissement of Paris and the commune of Boulogne-Billancourt.
 The west facade overlooks rue de la Tourelle, located entirely within Boulogne-Billancourt.

 History

 In 1931, the real estate developer Société Immobilière de Paris Parc des Princes, represented by Marc Kouznetzoff and Guy Noble, acquired a building site in the east of Paris, adjacent to Boulogne.
-Le Courbusier and his cousin Pierre Jeanneret were commissioned to design an apartment building for the site, and asked to find potential clients from among their acquaintances.
+Le Corbusier and his cousin Pierre Jeanneret were commissioned to design an apartment building for the site, and asked to find potential clients from among their acquaintances.
 The developers had not yet secured the required financing and were eager to demonstrate that avant-garde architecture could be more attractive to buyers than the conventional buildings in the vicinity.

 Between July and October 1931, Le Corbusier and Jeanneret designed an eight-story building with fifteen apartments, with two or three units per level.
 The design applied four of Le Corbusier's five points of modern architecture – free floor plan, structure supported by columns rather than walls, free facade, and roof garden.
-Le Corbusier negotiated with the developers and acquired the right to occupy the top two floors, to be built at his own expense, for his own apartment.
+Le Corbusier negotiated with the developers and acquired the right to occupy the top two floors, to be built at his own expense, for his apartment.

 Construction began in 1932.
 It was interrupted for several months because some of the units had yet to find buyers, while the two developers were facing serious financial difficulties.
 The building was completed in early 1934, but by 1935 the Société Immobilière de Paris Parc des Princes had gone bankrupt.
 The bank which had financed the project contested Le Corbusier's title of ownership and wished to sell the entire building.
 This was the start of a decade of legal proceedings, at the end of which, in 1949, the architect's title was recognized.
 During these years maintenance of the building was neglected, causing problems with rust in later years.

 A major renovation was conducted in 1950, and again in 1962.
-The architect and his wife resided in this building until her death in 1957 and his in 1965.
+The architect and his wife resided in this building until she died in 1957 and his in 1965.
 Since his death the atelier and apartment are owned by the Fondation Le Corbusier and may be visited by appointment (closed for renovations from September 2016 to May 2018).
 One wall in the lobby is covered by a mural of the architect's Poem of the Right Angle, a statement of his late aesthetics.